IMC-Lab/git-workshop/README.md

 Hello World!

 Thank you, Kevin!
-You are a great teacher!
+You are an acceptable teacher!
 I am a volunteer.
 I am currently modifying this read me file.
 Go me!